Do you currently have a skincare routine to help you clear up your acne?

-Adapalene should be used sparingly two nights a week for two weeks, three nights a weeks for three weeks, then every other night or every night.
+Adapalene should be used sparingly two nights a week for two weeks, three nights a week for three weeks, then every other night or every night.

 The best acne treatments

 This serum is incredibly effective!
 You just use a small drop on your blemish and within hours it becomes less noticeable and within a day, it’s gone!

 This serum absorbs really well and won’t leave your skin feeling sticky.

 If you have sensitive skin, hormonal acne or can’t use harsh products then give this serum a try!

 This spreads great and smells lovely!
 And clears up breakouts fast!
-Buy the Clarity Ampoule on Earth Harbor.

 Step 3: Moisturize

 Remember, your skin needs all the hydration it can get.

 Unfortunately, most acne treatments can be incredibly drying, even irritating.